A Proof of the Marmi-Moussa-Yoccoz conjecture for rotation numbers of high type: Modified continued fractions

 Let us recall the following classical result: \begin{lem} There exists $C>0$ such that for all $n\geq 0$, for all fundamental interval $I$ in the $n$-th generation, $H_n$ has distortion $\leq C$ on $I$, that is

 \end{lem} The union of the fundamental intervals of a given generation is the complement of a countable closed set.
 Let

 The map $H_n$ is differentiable on each fundamental interval, and

-A corollary of bounded distortion\footnote{It can also be proved using an inductive computation on $H_n$ as a Möbius map on fundamental intervals} is the following estimate on the length of the $n$-th generation fundamental interval containing $\alpha$:
+A corollary of bounded distortion\footnote{It can also be proved using an inductive computation on $H_n$ as a M\"obius map on fundamental intervals} is the following estimate on the length of the $n$-th generation fundamental interval containing $\alpha$: